-Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the scenic tour through Mull from Craignure with extensive views of the rugged central area including the Last Island Munro, Benmore, the Isle of Inchkenneth (of Unity Mitford fame) and the panorama of isles West of Mull, en route to Ulva Ferry.
+Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the scenic tour through Mull from Craignure with extensive views of the rugged central area including the Last Island Munro, Benmore, the historic Isle of Inchkenneth (burial ground of ancient Scots Kings and last abode of Unity Mitford) and the panorama of isles West of Mull, en route to Ulva Ferry.

 Iona, the sacred isle, has an aura of peace and serenity which leaves its mark on the most seasoned of travellers.
 Visit the Abbey, wander in the ruined Benedictine Nunnery and the Reilig Oran, burial place of 48 Scottish Kings, including the infamous MacBeth, and numerous French, Irish and Scandinavian monarchs.

 Puffins nest on The Treshnish Isles and Staffa.
 "Coulterneb", "Sea parrot", "Tammynorie", a few of the nicknames attributed by humans to this fascinating comic seabird.
-In our limited abilities on this Earth we can ill afford to laugh at a creature which can fly thousands of miles in migration, dive to over 60 metres quickly and with ease, move at surprising speed on dry land and live to over 60 years of age while homo sapiens can just about put one foot in front of the other without falling over!
+In our limited abilities on this Earth we can ill afford to laugh at a creature which can fly thousands of miles in migration, dive to over 60 metres quickly and with ease grabbing numerous sand eels to be held precisely head to tail in the beak, move at surprising speed on dry land and live to over 60 years of age, while homo sapiens can just about put one foot in front of the other without falling over!

 Common and Atlantic Grey Seals are virtually guaranteed every day with pups in June and September respectively.
 The Treshnish Isles are a Site of Special Scientific Interest (SSSI) due to there importance as an Atlantic Grey Seal breeding site and it is estimated that over 1000 pups are born each year.